qooqu/CourtFormTool/index.md

 We will be modifying the product to suit our initial users' needs.
 Once the product reaches maturity, we will offer it to the wider legal community at an expected price of $50 per month.

-If you're ready to vastly improve your legal processes, please be in touch!
+If you're ready to vastly improve your legal processes, please sign up!

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdhsbfDa4lHE7PdL-x6WF9dIwEUtBbO8O0E7_LeIoN_KOiiqw/viewform?embedded=true" width="640" height="450" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>